wu-zhige/zhige_wu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Economics, University of Guelph, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Economics, University of Calgary, 2011
-* B.S. in GitHub, GitHub University, 2012
+* M.A. in International Economics, Hunan University, 2009
+* B.A. in International Economics & Trade, Beijing Institute of Petrochemical Technology, 2006

 Work experience
 ======